 Not every contact form plugin comes with a dedicated widget, though.
 If you want one that does, Ninja Forms is one of the best free options — it’s super-easy to use and comes with loads of customizations and advanced fields.

 The widget space on your website is perfect for building social proof.
 Consider adding some testimonials, which tell the world what a fantastic job you’re doing, right from the mouths of real-life customers.

 The Testimonials Widget plugin lets you display text, image or video testimonials in stylish sliders.
 You can also tailor which testimonials are displayed based on a post’s category.

 The latest version also lets you display portfolio items in addition to testimonials, which is another great way to build your reputation.

 Most visitors expect to see links to your blog posts in the sidebar — they depend on this for navigation.

 For a recent posts widget, I recommend the Recent Posts Widget Extended plugin.
-The plugin lets you display a thumbnail and excerpt for each post — you can also target recent posts based on category.
+It lets you display a thumbnail and excerpt for each post, and you can also target recent posts based on category.
 The plugin lets you order your posts based on publication date or most recent comments.

 7. WordPress Popular Posts (FREE)

 If you don’t fancy recent posts, what about your most popular posts?
 After all, these posts are popular for a reason, right?
 They’re probably the best-written or most informative, so they provide exceptional value to all visitors.